surifirstpin/biplus_documentation/docs/How to Create Dashboard.md

 After login into AcuBi Home Page Click on Dashboard section. it consist of list of dashboards and reports saved under Tag Structure.

- -To view existing dashboard click on Dashboard name. it consist of number of layouts used and global filters used for the same dashboard reports.
+ - To view the existing dashboard click on, Dashboard name from the available list. it consist of number of layouts used and global filters used for the same dashboard reports.

 > **Note** : Dashboard are identified with **Tachometer icon.**